Here's How Your Trade Incyte Corporation (INCY) Aggressively Right Now

 Wells Fargo gave a rating of “Equal Weight” to INCY, setting the target price at $76 in the report published on July 28th of the previous year.

-After a stumble in the market that brought INCY to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -3.05% of loss for the given period.
+After a stumble in the market that brought INCY to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 0.13% of gains for the given period.

 Insider Trading